 Life in a kennel 23 hours a day can be very stressful on a dog’s psyche.
 It is emotionally upsetting for them, particularly when they have always been used to family life and then suddenly find themselves homeless.
 Mutt’s Morning Out will give the dogs a break from kennel life where they can decompress and receive extra exercise & enrichment.
 The experience of car rides, walks, new people & places is beneficial not only for the dogs, but for our Adoptions team who can learn even more about each dog while trying to match them with a family.

-Mutt’s Morning Out will be offered on Tuesday-Friday mornings from 10 am – 12 pm in the VHS’ front entrance.
-Dogs may leave the premises anytime during that time but must be back at the shelter by 12:00 when Adoption hours begin.
+We highly recommend that 2 people participate per dog -- that way one person is available to take pictures, handle the dog if the other person needs to use the bathroom, and so on!
 Many VHS dogs get adopted simply from walk-in foot traffic at the shelter, so it’s important that they be in their kennels ready for visitors at 12:00.
 (Exceptions can be made on a case-by-case basis for extremely stressed dogs or long-term resident dogs.)
 This means dogs can go on a full 2-hour adventure, or just down the street for a few minutes.
 Timing is flexible within the 10:00-12:00 range.

 This program is designed specifically for medium & large high-energy dogs.
 Occasionally small dogs may be available for outings, but the vast majority of participants will be strong and exuberant weighing approximately 40-80 lbs.
 All breeds will be eligible for Mutt’s Morning Out (although, as stated above, the vast majority will be medium to large breeds.)
 All dogs will receive temperament evaluations prior to participating for increased safety.

-All dogs will be spayed or neutered, vaccinated, microchipped, temperament-evaluated, and fitted with a collar & harness before leaving the premises.
-They will also wear an “Adopt Me” vest.
+Each dog is spayed or neutered, vaccinated, microchipped, temperament-evaluated, and fitted with a collar & harness before leaving the premises even for MMO.

 Mutt’s Morning Out is very similar in nature to the VHS’ Cardio for Canines program, where the public can take a shelter dog to Garvin Park every Saturday morning.
 Mutt’s Morning Out is meant to supplement Cardio for Canines by providing dogs with enrichment opportunities throughout the week and not just on Saturdays.

 Download information about Mutt's Morning Out here: